Grated Apple Pie

 note: work quickly - dough shouldn’t get too warm, if the dough is getting too warm or becomes too soft to work with - chill in the refrigerator,

-- place the tart shell into the oven and bake until the pie is golden brown (about 50-60 minutes),
+- place the pie into the oven and bake until the it's is golden brown (about 50-60 minutes),

 - once done, remove it from the oven and cool for about 1 hour before serving.